isomorfeus/isomorfeus-ferret/README.md

 - rake units
 - rake thread_safety

-Ensure your locale is set to C.UTF-8, because the internal c tests dont know how to handle localized output.
+Ensure your locale is set to C.UTF-8, because the internal c tests don't know how to handle localized output.

 ## Benchmarks